Brightcove Native Player for iOS Reference

 Playback errors are typically handled and reported through video playback events from the playback controller.
 If you need to dig deeper and track problems with particular videos or app sessions, you can take advantage of the Brightcove Player SDK’s session ID.
 The session ID is a property of the BCOVPlayerSDKManager that you can retrieve like this:

-NSString *sdkSessionID = BCOVPlayerSDKManager.sharedManager.sessionID;
+let sdkSessionID = BCOVPlayerSDKManager.sharedManager().sessionID

 The session ID is a unique string that does not change during the app life cycle.
 This string is reported with various other analytics data to the Brightcove metrics servers.
 If you are having problems with a particular app instance, or video, you can record the session ID and send it back to your own company servers.
 Then you can send the session ID, video ID, and any other pertinent data to Brightcove service engineers to help diagnose any issues.